Sulayman ibn Surad: Tawwabin movement

 Yazid died in November 683, and the Umayyad authority collapsed everywhere.
 People of Iraq drove out Ibn Ziyad and recognized the Mecca based counter-caliph Abd Allah ibn al-Zubayr.
 Ibn al-Zubayr appointed Abd Allah ibn Yazid his governor of Kufa.
 Ibn Yazid's sympathetic attitude towards the Tawwabin gave them the opportunity to come in open.
-At the same time, Mukhtar al-Thaqafi, another pro-Alid, was also advocating the retaliation for Husayn's death and establishment of an Alid caliphate in the name of Husayn's half-brother Muhammad ibn al-Hanafiyyah.
+At the same time, Mukhtar al-Thaqafi, another pro-Alid, was also advocating the retaliation for Husayn's death and establishment of an Alid caliphate in the name of Husayn's half-brother Muhammad ibn al-Hanafiyya.
 This led to competition for the following between the two.
 Mukhtar warned Ibn Surad's followers that Ibn Surad was weak and old, and that he was inexperienced in leadership and war matters.
 Despite Mukhtar's efforts, Ibn Surad was able to retain most of his followers.
 Some of his followers were inclined to punish the tribal notables of Kufa, who too were involved in the killing of Husayn, but Ibn Surad rejected the idea asserting that Umayyads were the real culprits, and that it was unwise to antagonize the influential tribal chiefs.
 Around 16,000 Kufan men enlisted in Ibn Surad's register.
 In addition, he secured support from Alid sympathizers of al-Mada'in and Basra.